 NCERT solutions for Class 12 Chemistry Chapter 7 Alcohols, Phenols and Ethers

-Chemistry is something that gives us the reason behind things we observe around us whether it is the fizz of soft drinks or the working of medicines.
-Alcohols, Phenols, and Ethers are three important classes of compounds that feature oxygen-containing organic compounds that are widely used in the medical industry and daily life.
 Have you ever wondered the things like soft drinks, perfumes, antiseptics, and disinfectants that we use in our daily lives come from?
-So, all of these come from oxygen-containing organic compounds like alcohol such as ethanol used in soft drinks, beverages, and sanitizers while Phenols are used in antiseptics and disinfectants and Ether is used in the manufacturing of perfumes.
+So, all of these come from oxygen-containing organic compounds like alcohol, such as ethanol used in soft drinks, beverages, and sanitizers, while Phenols are used in antiseptics and disinfectants, and Ether is used in the manufacturing of perfumes.
+These alcohol phenol and ether ncert solutions discusses three important classes of compounds that feature oxygen-containing organic compounds which are widely used in the medical industry and in daily life.

 This Story also Contains

-Class 12 Chemistry chapter 7 explains various concepts that we observe in our daily lives.
-When the OH group replaces the hydrogen atom in aliphatic hydrocarbons Alcohols are formed same goes for phenols when the OH group replaces the hydrogen of aromatic hydrocarbons then Phenols are formed while Ethers are formed when alkoxy (R-O) or aryloxy (Ar-O) group substitutes hydrogen atom in hydrocarbons.
-NCERT Chapter 7 Class 12 Chemistry Solutions provides a structured approach to understanding the classification, properties, preparation, and reactions.
-Students will learn about important concepts like nomenclature, structure and uses of organic compounds containing oxygen.
-The chapter also covers essential reaction mechanisms like dehydration of alcohol, electrophilic substitution in phenols, and Williamson’s synthesis of ethers.
+The NCERT Solution for Class 12 Chemistry explains various concepts that we observe in our daily lives.
+When the OH group replaces the hydrogen atom in aliphatic hydrocarbons, Alcohols are formed same goes for phenols when the OH group replaces the hydrogen of aromatic hydrocarbons, then Phenols are formed while Ethers are formed when alkoxy (R-O) or aryloxy (Ar-O) group substitutes the hydrogen atom in hydrocarbons.
+These NCERT Solutions provide a structured approach to understanding the classification, properties, preparation, and reactions.
+Students will learn about important concepts like nomenclature, structure, and uses of organic compounds containing oxygen.
+This article includes some higher-order thinking skills (HOTS) questions and approach to solve questions.

 Also Read:

-NCERT Solutions for Class 12 Chemistry Alcohols, Phenols and Ethers ( Intext Questions Ex 7.1 to 7.12)
+NCERT Solutions for Class 12 Chemistry Chapter 7 (Intext Questions Exercise)

 Question 7.1 (1) Classify the following as primary, secondary and tertiary alcohols: